How many people in India have had Covid-19?

 The case-fatality reporting delay in the early period is all we need in order to estimate fatalities and there is some evidence it was around eight to 10 days.
 But, since this is rather uncertain, we explore a range of values between two days and 10 days.

 To estimate infection levels, we additionally require the infection fatality rate, which we allow to vary between 0.3% and 1%.
 Some results, based on data from this crowd-sourced website are in the table that follows.
-Highlighted entries are plausible “intermediate” estimates.
+Entries in bold are plausible “intermediate” estimates.

 |C-F delay: 2 days